gentlemanghost2/gentlemanghost2/README.md

 - 👋 Hi, I’m @gentlemanghost2
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning Web development
-- 💞️ I’m looking to collaborate on not really anywhere rn
+- 💞️ I’m looking to collaborate on nowhere for now
 - 📫 How to reach me discord at _gentlemanghost

 <!---